nbachmann/Group-optimization/README.md

 # Group-optimization
-Optimizing groups for a class project.
-Gets data from surveys via an excel file, using pandas.
-Then, optimize group compositions based on skills, times available to meet and more.
-Also, places students in groups that best match their project preference.
+An integer program that finds optimal groups for a class project.
+Gets data from surveys via an excel file.
+Then, optimizes group compositions based on skills and times available to meet.
+Places students in groups that best match their project preference.
+Gurobi was used to create and optimize the model and Pandas was used to extract, clean and organize the data which was sourced from an excel workbook.